-If there’s one essential thing you need to pack on your trip to the UK this year, it’s knowledge of the slang words Brits can’t stop using.
-Just imagine arriving in London and looking super strange because you can’t communicate with the locals.
+If there’s one essential thing you need to get a firmer grasp on UK culture, it’s knowledge of the slang words Brits can’t stop using.
+Just imagine one day arriving in London and looking super strange because you can’t communicate with the locals.
 IMAGINE!
 Luckily, I’m here to teach you six common British terms you can’t live without.

 The equivalent to shotgun in US English, this is what you say when you’re claiming something before everyone else, like the front seat of the car or the last scone (if you don’t know what a scone is, Google it and then sit in shame for a while.
 Then find a recipe for scones and make some).